 I was searching for continued inner healing from the sexual sins and trauma of my past.
 I met other women with unique, yet similar, struggles.
 What surprised me was the raw honesty of these amazing women and the doors it continued to open inside of me to move farther down the roots of these issues.
 The compassion present in the group was a reminder to my own soul of the endless mercy God has for me. — Cathy

 I was thirsty for more in my relationship with the Lord.
 Through the help of listening prayer, I found the courage to stop a cycle of unhealthy relationships by asking the Father to fill deeper gaps in my life.
 I was glad to find common ground and complete understanding.
 Tears flowed as I realized I could be the “real me” and no longer needed to put on a show. — Amy

-If you would like to enroll please apply online HERE or, if you prefer, download the application and email, fax, or mail your application to the Baltimore office.
+If you would like to enroll please download the application and email, fax, or mail your application to the Baltimore office.

 For more information, contact Kit Elmer ([email protected].)